Meet the man showcasing sand sculptures in his front yard | CBC News

 "You think you're done or partly done and then you get a collapse, a landslide.
 When it happens at a gig, you try to complete it, but don't set your sights on winning the contest," he said.

-That's exactly what happened to him last year at the Smiltis Skulpturu Park sand festival in Jelgava, Latvia.
+That's exactly what happened to him last year at a sand festival in Jelgava, Latvia.

 Being an artist in the 21st century